Clint Bowyer: Early career

 Bowyer began racing at the age of five in motocross.
-He went on to capture over 200 wins and numerous championships over the next eight years.
-In 1996, he began racing street stocks at Thunderhill Speedway in Mayetta, Kansas, and won the Modified championship there in 2000.
-Bowyer racked up 18 wins and 32 top-five finishes on his way to capturing the 2001 Modified championships at Lakeside Speedway in Kansas City, Kansas and Heartland Park Topeka.
-In 2002, he began racing in the NASCAR Weekly Racing Series, posting 9 poles, 12 wins and 32 top-five finishes en route to a second-place finish in the NASCAR Weekly Racing Series national point standings.
+He went on to capture over two hundred wins and numerous championships over the next eight years.
+In 1996, he began racing street stocks at Thunderhill Speedway in Mayetta, Kansas, and there won the Modified championship in 2000.
+Bowyer racked up eighteen wins and 32 top-five finishes on his way to capturing the 2001 Modified championships at Lakeside Speedway in Kansas City, Kansas, and Heartland Park Topeka.
+In 2002, he began racing in the NASCAR Weekly Racing Series, posting nine poles, twelve wins, and 32 top-five finishes en route to a second-place finish in the NASCAR Weekly Racing Series national point standings.
 He was also crowned the 2002 NASCAR Weekly Racing Series Midwest Champion after another Modified championship at Lakeside Speedway and a Late Model championship at the famed I-70 Speedway in Odessa, Missouri, his first attempt at racing on asphalt.

-In 2003, Bowyer raced a full season in the NASCAR AutoZone Elite Division Midwest Series, scoring one top-ten finish in 11 starts.
-He also would make his first ARCA starts in 2003, and caught the eye of legendary car owner Richard Childress after leading 47 laps and finishing second in his debut at Nashville Superspeedway driving for Scott Traylor out of Kansas City.
+In 2003, Bowyer raced a full season in the NASCAR AutoZone Elite Division Midwest Series, scoring one top-ten finish in eleven starts.
+He also would make his first ARCA starts in 2003 and caught the eye of legendary car owner Richard Childress after leading 47 laps and finishing second in his debut at Nashville Superspeedway, driving for Scott Traylor out of Kansas City.

 After the second-place finish, Childress called Bowyer by phone and offered him a job.
-Bowyer thought he was joking and hung up on him.
+A flabbergasted Bowyer thought he was joking and hung up on him.
 Childress called back soon afterward and with a not-too-happy tone he still offered the job to Bowyer.

 NASCAR career

 2004

 In 2004, Bowyer began by finishing eighth in the ARCA Re/Max Series race at Daytona in the No. 7 Chevrolet for Scott Traylor.
-In 2004, Bowyer began running in the Busch Series for Childress, sharing seat time in the No. 21 Reese's -sponsored Chevrolet with Kevin Harvick.
-He drove in half of the 34 Busch Series races that year, winning one pole at Talladega and seven Top 10s, attaining a season-high third-place finish in the Federated Auto Parts 300 at Nashville Superspeedway in June.
+In 2004, Bowyer began running in the Busch Series for Childress, sharing seat time in the No. 21 Reese's -sponsored Chevrolet with veteran Kevin Harvick.
+He drove in half of the 34 Busch Series races that year, winning one pole at Talladega and seven top-tens, attaining a season-high third place finish in the Federated Auto Parts 300 at Nashville Superspeedway in June.
 He also ran three races for Kevin Harvick Incorporated with help from Andy Petree Racing driving the No. 33 Chevrolet sponsored by Monaco Coaches and Snap-on.
 Bowyer made two starts for Bill McAnally Racing in the Camping World West Series in the No. 20 Chevrolet.
 In his two starts at Phoenix and Auto Club Speedway, he won one pole and had a best finish of second.